Mount Meru Climbing

 Trekking Time: 3-4 hours | Distance: 8 km | Altitude Gain: 1000 m

 Waking up around 01:00 am, we have a small meal and start our ascent towards the summit.
 The hike begins with switchbacks until we reach Rhino Point (3800 m).
 From here, the trek becomes more difficult as we encounter rocky ground, navigate narrow ridges, and climb up to the summit.
-We hope to reach the summit, Socialist Peak (4562 m) around sunrise, where we can see the moon setting to west and the sun rising over Mt.
+We hope to reach the summit, Socialist Peak (4562 m) around sunrise, where we can see the moon setting to the west and the sun rising over Mt.
 Kilimanjaro in the east.

 Trekking Time: 4-6 hours | Distance: 5 km | Altitude Gain: 1062 m